-The Petitioner invokes the jurisdiction of this court alleging the infringement of her Fundamental Rights guaranteed under the Articles 12 (1) and the 14 (1) (g) of the Constitution by the Respondents.
+The Petitioners invoke the jurisdiction of this court alleging the infringement of their Fundamental Rights guaranteed under the Articles 12 (1) and the 14 (1) (g) of the Constitution by the Respondents.

-The Petitioner states that, she has received medical education from the foreign universities and was awarded the relevant degrees of medicine after the completion of the specific periods of study.
-The Petitioner further states that, having obtained their degrees of medicine she returned to Sri Lanka and sought approval from the Sri Lanka Medical Council (hereinafter sometime called as 'SLMC') to sit for the Examination for Registration to Practise Medicine (hereinafter sometime called as 'ERPM') but the approval has not been granted.
-As per the contention of the Petitioner, the 1st Respondent has imposed a pre-entry qualification on the medical graduates from foreign universities which is bad in law and this application invoking the Fundamental Rights jurisdiction basically challenges the conduct of the 1st Respondent on the failure to grant permission to sit for the ERPM as grossly indefensible, unreasonable, arbitrary, capricious mala fide, unfair which involves in the violation of the principles of legitimate expectation, natural justice and reasonableness.
+The Petitioners state that, they have received medical education from the foreign universities and were awarded the relevant degrees of medicine after the completion of the specific periods of study.
+The Petitioners further state that, having obtained their degrees of medicine they returned to Sri Lanka and sought approval from the Sri Lanka Medical Council (hereinafter sometime called as 'SLMC') to sit for the Examination for Registration to Practise Medicine (hereinafter sometime called as 'ERPM') but the approval has not been granted.
+As per the contention of the Petitioners, the 1st Respondent has imposed a pre-entry qualification on the medical graduates from foreign universities which is bad in law and this application invoking the Fundamental Rights jurisdiction basically challenges the conduct of the 1st Respondent on the failure to grant permission to sit for the ERPM as grossly indefensible, unreasonable, arbitrary, capricious mala fide, unfair which involves in the violation of the principles of legitimate expectation, natural justice and reasonableness.

-The 1st Respondent's contention is that the Petitioner does not possess the relevant qualifications.
-The 1st Respondent further states that, the Petitioner is not qualified to sit for the ERPM as she has not acquired the G.C.E Advanced Level qualification as adopted by the 1st Respondent in February 2010 as per the powers vested on the SLMC in terms of the section 29 (1) (b) (ii) (cc) of the Medical Ordinance.
+The 1st Respondent's contention is that the Petitioners do not possess the relevant qualifications.
+The 1st Respondent further states that, the Petitioners are not qualified to sit for the ERPM as they have not acquired the G.C.E Advanced Level qualification as adopted by the 1st Respondent in February 2010 as per the powers vested on the SLMC in terms of the section 29 (1) (b) (ii) (cc) of the Medical Ordinance.